 Students who successfully complete a two-year technical education program will earn the Associate in Applied Science Degree.
 Students who complete the Arts and Sciences program will earn the Associate in Arts or Associate in Science Degree.
 The Diploma is awarded to students who satisfactorily complete a one-year vocational program or the general education core for the Associate in Arts or Associate in Science program.
-Students who satisfactorily complete programs of study less than a year in length are awarded a Certificate.
+Various programs offer certificates that can often be completed in one semester.

-A student is scholastically eligible for graduation when he/she has satisfied the specific requirements of the college and the program for which he/she is enrolled, completed a minimum of 25% of required hours in residence at Rowan-Cabarrus, and has earned a program grade point average of at least 2.0.
+A student is scholastically eligible for graduation when he/ she has satisfied the specific requirements of the college and the program for which he/she is enrolled, completed a minimum of 25 percent of required hours in residence at Rowan-Cabarrus, and has earned a program grade point average of at least 2.0.
 A student may graduate using the catalog under which he/she initially enrolled or the current catalog.
 A student not enrolled for 12 consecutive months (or more) will re-enter under the current catalog.